Some of the links in this post may be affiliate links.

 My own plant has been growing in normal indoor conditions for all these years, but if you can provide more humidity, your plant will love you even more.

 Check out my humidity blog post for more details on how you can effectively increase humidity for your plants.
+I also talk about my FAVORITE humidifier in that post and I’ve tested many!

 In the summer, I started placing my Anthurium outdoors.
 It is really the best thing you can do for your plants.
 Just be sure to harden off your houseplants if you place them outdoors to make sure they don’t burn.